hsf-training/hsf-training-ssh-webpage/_episodes/04-keys.md

 ---

 As you have seen there is a lot of entering your password, especially when jumping between hosts.
 Time to take care of that.
-When we explained asymmetric encryption, we mentioned that SSH can use it to authenticate you to a server.
+[Asymmetric encryption](09-appendix.md) can authenticate you to a server.
 This is usually safer and more convenient than using the password directly.

 > ## Note